Treating Lip Lines at Every Stage of Life

 By Carolynn Grimes

-Many people, especially women, are concerned about lines on the upper lip.
+Many people, especially women, are concerned about treating their lip lines.
 These lines can range from severe lines that are deeply etched, to barely there, to 'I don't have them yet, but I know they're coming'!

 If the lines are significantly etched, and they’re deep and numerous, Cohen says it's important to pick the right tool for the job.
 "In my mind, the right tool would be to do heavy full-field erbium laser resurfacing.
 There’s significant downtime and it takes about a week and a half to recover.
 They’ll also have some post-inflammatory redness, but they really do see a very significant amount of improvement from just one treatment," says Cohen.